jon-hall/node-intro/0-hello/README.md

 > Later we'll go over how you do the opposite of `require`ing - `export`ing functionality for other files (or even packages) to use.

 #### Creating a server
-Now we have the `http` module loaded we can use it to make ourselves a basic web-server!
+Now we have the `http` module loaded, we can use it to make ourselves a basic web-server!
 ```js
 var http = require('http');